Lee Van Cleef: Acting career

-After leaving the navy, Van Cleef returned home to Somerville.
-He played in an amateur dance band.
+After leaving the Navy, Van Cleef returned home to Somerville where he played in an amateur dance band.
 Van Cleef received his first acting role as George in the play Our Town at the Little Theater Group in Clinton, New Jersey.
-His next role was that of the boxer, Joe Pendleton, in the play Heaven Can Wait.
+His next role was a boxer named Joe Pendleton in the play Heaven Can Wait.
 A talent scout took him to New York City talent agent Maynard Morris of the MCA agency, who sent him to the Alvin Theater, where he won a role in Mister Roberts.